Conectric/conectric-usb-gateway/README.md

     onGatewayReady: () => {
         console.log('Gateway is ready.');
         const res = gateway.sendTextMessage({
-            message: 'Hello World this is a test!',
+            message: 'Hello World this is a test.',
             destination: 'da40'
         });